dvdbisong/kubeflow-for-poets/1_introduction.md

 <img src="img/ml_pipeline.png" align="left" alt="Machine Learning Pipeline."/>

-From the above diagram, observe that some of the process flows in the pipeline is iterative.
+From the above diagram, observe that the process flow in the pipeline is iterative.
 This repititve pattern is central to machine learning experimentation, design and deployment.

 ## The Challenge
+It is easy to recognize that the pipeline requires a significant amount of development operations for the seamless transition from one component to another when building a learning model.
+This interoperability of parts has gave rise to Machine Learning Ops, also know as MLOps.
+The term is coined as an amaglam of Machine Learning and DevOps.

 <!-- that if overlooked can very much result in a poor or under-performing model. -->